tiepdotme/samwize.com/_posts/2018-09-01-modern-guide-to-core-data-2018.markdown

 ## Dealing with concurrency

-The introduction of container simplified the framework, by making developer choose between these two kind of contexts:
+The introduction of `NSPersistentContainer` simplified Core Data framework, by making developer choose between these two contexts:

-1. [`viewContext`](https://developer.apple.com/documentation/coredata/nspersistentcontainer/1640622-viewcontext) is in main thread, and is READ only; you cannot call `save`.
+1. `viewContext` is in main thread, and is READ only; you cannot call `save`.
 2. `newBackgroundContext()` or `performBackgroundTask` is in background thread

 ![Container and contexts](/images/core-data-container.png)